RanvierMUD/ranviermud/docs/extending/areas/quests.md

           player.questTracker.start(quest);
         }

-        // it's as simple as that: get the quest, check if the player can start it, start it }
+        // It's as simple as that: get the quest, check if the player can start it, start it }
     }
   };
 };
 ```

-Now when the player enters `Test Room 1` they will be given the quest `Find a Weapon` (if
+Now, when the player enters `Test Room 1` they will be given the quest `Find a Weapon` (assuming
-they don't already have it active or have already completed it)
+they don't already have the quest activated or completed).